Old Age Security Return of Income (OASRI) Guide for Non-Residents

 If you have questions about your OAS pension (for example, how to calculate your payments or how to report a lost cheque), contact the Service Canada office in the province or territory where you last resided.

-You can also contact Service Canada by telephone at the following numbers:
+You can also contact Service Canada at the following numbers:

 Service complaints